-Holding/Finance: The entity is a holding or finance company.
+- Holding/Finance: The entity is a holding or finance company.
 Sales: The entity performs sales and marketing activities.

-Production: This entity performs research and development activities for the Group.
+- Production: This entity performs manufacturing for the Group.
 Research: This entity performs research and development activities for the Group.
 Share/paid-in capital may not reflect the taxable share/paid-in capital amount and does not include any paid-in surplus.